 - METAL, Chalkwell Park, Southend-on-Sea

 The audio-video kiosks have now moved to their final homes at Saffron Walden Library and Harlow Museum.
 Sample some of the treasures from the Essex Sound and Video Archive without having to travel to Chelmsford.

 We are still trying to obtain permission to use some of the recordings in our collection, particularly oral history interviews.
 If you or someone you know has been interviewed about life in Essex, we might well have a copy of the recording.
 We are targeting individuals from certain locations, listed here.
 Do you recognise any names?

-You Are Hear is not the only project that is looking at the impact of sound on perceptions of place.
-Our project team is keeping an eye on similar projects and putting them together for your enjoyment here.
+You Are Hear is not the only project that has been looking at the impact of sound on perceptions of place.
+Check out similar projects here.